 So both sides argue that they are being more faithful to the originals.
 My position is that they both have a place at the table.
 Instead of debating which side is right, I would prefer to say, why be enemies?

-I think you can clearly see that I believe that using multiple versions (provided they have reputable background) is the way to go.
+I think you can clearly see that I believe that using multiple versions is the way to go (as long as they are legitimate translations).
 In future posts, I will introduce each of these versions and give you background information on each as well as recommendations for each.*